 - Formal start date is usually the first working day of a calendar month.

-- Timing is at the discretion of the program coordinator and calendar teaching schedules.
+- Timing is at the discretion of the program coordinator and teaching service schedules.

-The Clinical Observership Program Committee meets once a month.
-Each application is carefully reviewed.
+The Clinical Observership Program Committee will meet and review each application carefully.
 There are observership positions in each of the following areas:

 Observership selection is based on the following criteria, where no single criteria can guarantee acceptance: